 How to Claim Compensation from Marabu

-It’s crucial to understand how to request the compensation you deserve under EU Regulation 261/2004.
-Here’s what you need to do:
+It’s crucial to be aware of how to request the compensation you deserve under EU Regulation 261/2004.
+Here’s how to do it:

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We know the EU laws comprehensively and will strive to secure your compensation.
-You only pay us if we win your case.
+We are well-versed in the EU laws thoroughly and will strive to secure your compensation.
+You only incur a fee if we win your case.

-Remember that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed due to operational issues or technical issues, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you have a right to compensation.
+Don’t forget that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you have a right to compensation.

 Which Marabu Flights are Covered by EU261?

-The European Union’s laws for protecting air passengers are far-reaching.
-They apply to any flight taking off from an airport within an EU country and any flight coming into an airport in an EU member state provided the airline is based in the EU.
+The air passenger protection regulations of the European Union are comprehensive in scope.
+They cover any flight taking off from an airport in an EU member state and any flight coming into an airport in an EU member state when an EU-based airline operates the flight.

 Itinerary | Covered by EU 261 |